Pubs in Southern England

 in the old part of the OLD INN in Widecombe-in-the-Moor

-England is the country of the pubs, the “public houses” – beautiful, mostly ancient places, where one may delightfully spend the rainy days of the great british summer or the whole evening.
-You can eat also in most pubs, but there are some differences:
+England is the country of pubs. (public houses) These are beautiful, mostly ancient places, where one may delightfully spend a rainy day or even a whole evening of the great British summer.
+You can also eat in most pubs, but there are some differences:

-In many (usually simpler) pubs, “pub crub” is offered.
-That is simple food such as burgers & co, more calorie-containing and shall support the drinking.
+In many (usually basic) pubs, “pub grub” is offered.
+This is simple food such as burgers etc. which tend to have more calories and are intended to encourage more drinking.

-In the “gastro pubs” (ask carefully for this!) there are often really upscale and sophisticated dishes that make a lot of fun.
+In the “gastro pubs” (please ask carefully for these!) there are often really upmarket and sophisticated dishes that are a lot of fun.
 These are the pubs that we prefer and recommend.
-Gastro-pub does not mean that the places are less age or not comfortable, on the contrary.
-Usually they have a separate guest room to the food and service at the table.
-You don’t know that before but usually, therefore, each entering a new pub is exciting: how is it handled here?
+On the contrary, Gastro-pub does not mean that the buildings are not as old or as comfortable.
+Usually, they have a separate guest room for the food with table service.
+You don’t know how this is organised before going in so each entrance to a new pub is exciting.
+What do they do here?

-Small practice tip from us: coming just look around whether there is a separate guest room.
-If so, this is a clear signal for service.
-But always make your first walk to the bar and select from the large selection of tapped offered beers and ciders.
-Should you know none, just chat with the “Patron” (bartender) and find out your favorite.
-Almost everywhere you get some trials and can find the perfect drink for you – but don’t forget to order a “pint” of 0,568 litres (the large glass).
+Small practical tip from us: On entering a pub just look around to see whether there is a separate guest room.
+If so, this is a clear signal for table service.
+Always go to the bar first and choose a drink from the large selection of tapped beers and ciders on offer.
+If you don’t know which to have, just chat with the barkeeper and find out his favourite.
+Almost everywhere you can get a sample of beer and can find the perfect drink for you – but don’t forget to order a “pint” which is about 0,568 litres (the large glass).

-Once you have the drink ask how it is going on with the food.
-Either it is referenced directly to a waiter (take your drinks with you!) or you get the menu and have open seating.
-If the waiter seats you, food can be ordered by him.
-Otherweise you search your place, choose the food from the menu and order and paid for it at the bar.
-You get usually a painted wooden spoon or something similar to be draped on your table.
-So the find find you when the food comes from the kitchen.
-Then there is no more service, but for this you can sit undisturbed for hours.
+Once you have a drink ask how you can order food.
+Either you are directed to a waiter (take your drinks with you!) or you get the menu and have open seating.
+If the waiter seats you, food can be ordered from him.
+Otherwise, you look for a seat, choose the food from the menu and order and pay for it at the bar.
+You usually get a painted wooden spoon with your order number or something similar to put on your table.
+This means that they find you when the food comes from the kitchen.
+After this there is no more service, but you can sit undisturbed for hours at your table.

 The Old Inn in Widecombe-in-the-Moor